Having your baby sleep near you reduces the risk of Sudden Infant Death Syndrome and makes night-time care easier.

 Having your baby sleep in a cot in the same room as you until they are 6 months old is a key piece of advice given to new parents.
 There are two main reasons for this:

-- A study looking at SIDS cases in 20 locations across Europe estimated that 36% of SIDS deaths could have been prevented if the baby had slept in a cot in the same room as the parents.
+A large study looking at SIDS cases in 20 locations across Europe estimated that 36% of SIDS deaths could have been prevented if the baby had slept in a cot in the same room as the parents.

-Secondly, research on mothers and babies after delivery suggests that compared to sleeping baby alone, sharing a room has other benefits, such as
+Secondly, research on mothers and babies after delivery suggests that compared to sleeping baby alone, sharing a room has other benefits, such as:

 - Night-time feeding is easier